openxla/xla/docs/shapes.md

 The class `IndexUtil` in [index_util.h](https://github.com/openxla/xla/tree/main/xla/index_util.h) provides utilities for converting between multidimensional indices and linear indices given a shape and layout.
-Multidimensional indices include a `int64` index for each dimension.
+Multidimensional indices include an `int64` index for each dimension.
 Linear indices are a single `int64` value which indexes into the buffer holding the array.
 See `shape_util.h` and `layout_util.h` in the same directory for utilities that simplify creation and